 Treasurer – David Lever, CPA, Tronconi Segarra & Associates

-Assistant Treasurer – Nicholas Terranova, ITT Enidine – Nicholas was born and raised in Buffalo NY, and attended Saint Joseph’s Collegiate Institute.
+Assistant Treasurer – Nicholas Terranova, Senior Manager of Accounting, Tesla Inc. Solar City Division – Nicholas was born and raised in Buffalo NY, and attended Saint Joseph’s Collegiate Institute.
 In 2008, he graduated from St. John Fisher College in Rochester, NY, with a bachelor’s degree in Accounting and returned to Buffalo to start his career in public accounting.
 Nicholas became a New York State Certified Public Accountant in 2009, while working in both the audit and tax departments at Freed Maxick CPAs in Buffalo.
 He then served on the Corporate Finance team for a small public ‘green energy’ start-up Company in Niagara Falls, where he served in the capacity of Corporate Controller and then Chief Financial Officer.
-He now works with ITT Enidine in Orchard Park, a supplier of highly engineered products for various industries and also serves on the Board of Advisors of Heads Up Display, a local hi-tech start-up Company.

 Nicholas was introduced to the Foundation and its wonderful team during the summer of 2015 and is very excited to help contribute to the growth and continued success of the NPFWNY.
 He hopes to contribute to the business/treasury side of the Foundation as well as helping to spread the word and outreach all of the foundation’s successful events.
 Nicholas is married to his wife, Kayleigh, who is firmly rooted within the non-profit community of Western New York through her work with the United Way of Buffalo & Erie County, where he also volunteers.
 Nicholas also coaches part-time at Saint Joseph’s Collegiate Institute with the football and Lacrosse programs.

 He enjoys spending time with his family, playing sports, music, and travelling.